 I am a Visiting Lecturer in the Department of Anthropology at the University of Central Florida.
 I also serve as a Principal Investigator with Digital Heritage Interactive LLC and Creative Director for Pond Hill Games.

-I began my exploration of these interests at the University of Arkansas, where I received a BA in anthropology (2004).
+I have a BA in Anthropology from the University of Arkansas (2004).
 This included a thirteen month study abroad experience in New Zealand funded by a Fulbright Scholarship.
 My exploration of Chinese diaspora communities during this time explored the intersection of GIS, GPS, and 3D site visualization as a form of public archaeology.
-I further refined these interests as a graduate student at Michigan Tech, where I received a MS in industrial archaeology (2005) based on similar work in Spitsbergen, Norway.
+I continued exploring these interests as part of an MS in Industrial Archaeology at Michigan Tech (2005) for work in Spitsbergen, Norway.

 I also hold MA (2008) and PhD (2011) degrees in anthropology from the University of Florida.
 My dissertation examined Rosewood, Florida leading to the Virtual Rosewood Research Project and a book from University Press of Florida.
 This research examines the construction and maintenance of power by social elites between the 1800s and today as a national project as well as exploring the application of GIS, 3D/VR, and digital storytelling to African American history.